victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 Implicit or _parameters_ memory of LLMs is very expensive: computational costs are in the other of O(N) where N is a number of parameters.
 The number of parameters itself is quadratic from the number of structural units in attention and fully connected layers.
 This does not scale well, especially when a model generalizes poorly for objective reasons and needs to memorize more.

 From other side, database technology provides searchable spatial data structures with logarithmic (on average) lookup time complexity.
 Memoria has specially designed [associative memory](/docs/data-zoo/associative-memory-2) -- multiary relation complying with Paul Smolensky's [requirements for compositional neuro-symbolic representations](https://www.researchgate.net/publication/360353836_Neurocompositional_computing_From_the_Central_Paradox_of_Cognition_to_a_new_generation_of_AI_systems).
+Unlike traditional database technologies where relations link _points_ together, associative memory links together _sub-volumes_.
+And a point is a special case of unit volume.
+Like with neural networks splitting space with hyper-planes, associative memory splits space with volumes, and infinitely many actual data points may fit into a single volume.

+Given those 'hybrid' properties of Memoria's associative memory, it's a much better candidate for using with connectionist ML than classical graphs- and relations-based data structures (like classical RDF-like knowledge graphs).

+Running complex queries over classical relational and graph data is a costly process, both in terms of memory and compute.
+Querying 'hybrid' advanced data structures like associative may be even more costly, because we need to use _sampling_-like algorithms for that.
+While it's nothing special from algorithmic perspective, we do need a specialized hardware for achieving maximal efficiency.
+Memoria Acceleration Architecture ([MAA](/docs/overview/accel)) may use associative memory as one of its design and performance targets.

+## MC-AIXI-CTW

+[AIXI](https://en.wikipedia.org/wiki/AIXI) is a theoretical mathematical formalism for artificial general intelligence.
+It's a reinforcement learning _agent_, maximizing the expected total reward received from the environment.
+AIXI is a clever _mathematical trick_ that is based on so-called [Universal Prior](https://www.lesswrong.com/posts/RKfg86eKQuqLnjGxx/occam-s-razor-and-the-universal-prior) (UP).
+It's universal, because it already contains all possible solutions for all problems packed into a format of a _probability distribution_.
+AIXI is an ultimate, universal RL-based agent, but it's uncomputable.
+So, it's not feasible in its ultimate form.

 TBC ...